The short and simple answer to this query is yes, you can upgrade the CPU on your PC without changing your motherboard.

 No, you cannot.

-There once was an idea floated that would have allowed an incompatible CPU to work on a motherboard via the use of a CPU socket adapter.
+An idea that would have allowed an incompatible CPU to work on a motherboard via a CPU socket adapter was floated.

-However, this was abandoned as the adapter itself costed as much as a newer motherboard.
+However, this was abandoned as the adapter cost as much as a newer motherboard.